 The 1984 publication of the New International Version is sound.
 Later editions of that translation have the problem of gender-inclusive language.
 Anyway, see this article for more information on the King James Only Movement:

 If one has a preference for the King James Version, then that is perfectly acceptable.
 Stick with it.

 Finally, it should be pointed out that "Pastor" Steven Anderson is a false teacher.
 He opposes the necessity of repentance, Christ's Lordship, and believes that homosexuals (along with others) should be put to death.
 He claimed in a sermon that the Bible is God Himself.
 Steven Anderson has vitriolic sermons that are simply hate speech, which is a sign of not being led by the Holy Spirit (Galatians 5:22-23).
 This pastor does not have any grace and compassion for sinners.
 He is a self-righteous Pharisee.
 People like Steven Anderson claim to have been saved by grace, yet by their hatred show us they do not even understand what that term means.

 If we all at this very moment consistently subjected ourselves to the Law, then we would all be dead because we have all sinned against a holy God.
 His moral standard is that of perfection.
 Nonetheless, the biblical gospel is a call to spiritual conversion (Luke 13:1-3).
 Steven Anderson also believes that Jesus Christ was punished in hell for three days.
 So this man is definitely one that we should avoid!

-ADDENDUM: One of my readers pointed out a well-done analysis of Steven Anderson's gospel teaching by Mike Winger which can be found here.
+ADDENDUM: One reader pointed out a well-done analysis of Steven Anderson's gospel teaching by Mike Winger which can be found here.